 A metal stand is typically used for larger aquariums.
 They have great structural support and a mix of metal and wood can be used to build a custom stand.
 Because of the greater structural strength, a metal stand will be more open which will increase your access to your sump and back-end electronics stored in your stand.
 Metal frames are usually made with stainless steel or aluminum.
-Aluminum is particularly popular outside of the US, but are gaining traction in the US as they are lightweight.
-A stand built from T-Slot Aluminum Framing Systems is particularly useful for those attempting a custom build for a large aquarium - though can be very expensive.
+Aluminum is particularly popular outside of the US, but is gaining traction in the US as they are lightweight.
+A stand built from T-Slot Aluminum Framing Systems is particularly useful for those attempting a custom build for a large aquarium – though can be very expensive.

 In general, a stand will be open at the top.
-While this will work well for glass aquariums, you will need support the entire bottom of the tank if it is made of acrylic.
+While this will work well for glass aquariums, you will need to support the entire bottom of the tank if it is made of acrylic.
 For rimless aquariums, it is recommended that you purchase a self-leveling mat.
 This is because, in a rimless aquarium, the wood can cause pressure points in the glass.
 Many manufacturers will sell the support needed for an acrylic and rimless tank.
 It is helpful to have an opening at the top if you are going to place a sizable sump as sometimes when the sump is placed in the stand, it will be impossible to move out of the aquarium stand once your tank is installed.